 sudo docker images --help

-Using the -q option will list only numeric IDs of Images available on your system.
+Use the -q option via the command prompt to list the numeric IDs of images available on your system:

 sudo docker images -q

 To list all non-dangling images that aren’t tagged or referenced by a new container, use this command: